Read This First

 Prompt 4: Coleman Hughes argues for a more “color-blind” America in his book “The End of Race Politics: Arguments for a Colorblind America.”
 Critique the solutions he suggests in that book.

-The section turns on A Deep Dive into Coleman Hughes’ “The End of Race Politics”.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep A Deep Dive into Coleman Hughes’ “The End of Race Politics” in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The anchors here are Color-blind, A Deep Dive into Coleman Hughes’ “The End of Race Politics”, and One criticism of CRT has been that there appears to be no metric to.
-Together they tell the reader what is being claimed, where it is tested, and what would change if the distinction holds.
-If the reader cannot say what confusion would result from merging those anchors, the section still needs more work.
+Keep Color-blind, A Deep Dive into Coleman Hughes’ “The End of Race Politics”, and One criticism of CRT has been that there appears to be no metric to in the same frame.
+That is what shows what the page is claiming, where it gets tested, and what would have to change if the claim is right.
+If those distinctions blur together, the reader loses track of what is actually being claimed.

 Arguments for a Colorblind America” presents a provocative and compelling case against race-conscious policies.
 While his arguments have been subject to criticism, they offer valuable insights into the complexities of race relations in the United States.